DPDK/dpdk/doc/guides/compressdevs/isal.rst

 Limitations
 -----------

-* Chained mbufs will not be supported until a future release, meaning max data size being passed to PMD through a single mbuf is 64K - 1.
-If data is larger than this it will need to be split up and sent as multiple operations.

 * Compressdev level 0, no compression, is not supported.

 * Checksums will not be supported until future release.